redox-os/book/src/ch04-09-graphics-windowing.md

 ### GPUs

-On Linux/BSDs, the GPU communication with the kernel is done by the DRM system (Direct Renderig Manager, `libdrm` library), that Mesa3D drivers use to work (Mesa3D implement OpenGL/Vulkan drivers, DRM expose the hardware interfaces).
+On Linux/BSDs, the GPU communication with the kernel is done by the DRM system (Direct Rendering Manager, `libdrm` library), that Mesa3D drivers use to work (Mesa3D implement OpenGL/Vulkan drivers, DRM expose the hardware interfaces).

-Said this, on Redox the GPU driver needs to be an user-space daemon which use the system calls/schemes to talk with the hardware.
+Said this, in Redox a "DRM driver" needs to be an user-space driver which use the system calls/schemes to communicate with the hardware.

-The last step is to implement the Redox backend in our Mesa3D [fork](https://gitlab.redox-os.org/redox-os/mesa)/[recipe](https://gitlab.redox-os.org/redox-os/cookbook/-/blob/master/recipes/mesa/recipe.toml) to use these user-space daemons.
+The last step is to implement the Redox backend in our Mesa3D [fork](https://gitlab.redox-os.org/redox-os/mesa)/[recipe](https://gitlab.redox-os.org/redox-os/cookbook/-/blob/master/recipes/mesa/recipe.toml) to use these user-space drivers.

 ## Software Rendering

-We don't have GPU drivers yet but [LLVMpipe](https://docs.mesa3d.org/drivers/llvmpipe.html) (OpenGL CPU emulation) and [VirtIO](https://docs.kernel.org/driver-api/virtio/virtio.html) (2D accleration for a virtual machine) is working.
+We don't have GPU drivers yet but [LLVMpipe](https://docs.mesa3d.org/drivers/llvmpipe.html) (OpenGL CPU emulation) is working.

 ## Orbital